Central algorithms for accurately predicting non classical non-linear waves in Dense Gases over simple geometries

 where the $\Phi$ is the shock sensor defined by

-The features of this modified algorithm, MOVERS+, are as follows. \begin{itemize} \item It can capture steady grid-aligned contact discontinuities exactly and provides low diffusion otherwise. \item It has sufficient numerical diffusion near shocks so as to avoid shock instabilities (deliberately giving up exact shock capturing of MOVERS for gain in robustness). \item It does not need entropy fix for smooth regions or in expansion regions. \item It does not require any wave speed correction, unlike in MOVERS. \item It is a simple central solver and is not based on Riemann solvers, field-by-field decompositions or complicated flux splittings, thus making it a suitable candidate for further extensions. \end{itemize} It can be observed that the above numerical schemes do not depend on the EOS and on the eigenstructure of the underlying hyperbolic systems.
-If the information of the properties in the cell or the control volume are known then they can be utilised directly.
+The features of this modified algorithm, MOVERS+, are as follows.
+It can capture steady grid-aligned contact discontinuities exactly and provides low diffusion otherwise.
+It has sufficient numerical diffusion near shocks so as to avoid shock instabilities (deliberately giving up exact shock capturing for gain in robustness).
+It does not need entropy fix for smooth regions or in expansion regions.
+It does not require any wave speed correction.
+It is a simple central solver and is not based on Riemann solvers, field-by-field decompositions or complicated flux splittings, thus making it a suitable candidate for further extensions.

+It can be observed that the above numerical schemes do not depend on the EOS and on the eigen-structure of the underlying hyperbolic systems.
+If the information of the properties in the cell or the control volume are known then they can be utilized directly.
 Hence these algorithms can be extended to any form of EOS.